The C-Suite Needs More Time

 Time is part of our lexicon: time travel, time zones, time enough at last, time warp, etc. But it’s also part of the industrial world: time clock, overtime, time-and-a-half, downtime, time off.

 Is it any wonder?
-As long ago as 1784, Ben Franklin gave us to understand that time is money in a letter to I. In it, he calculated how much money Parisians could save if they got up early (like he mistakenly did one morning) and worked by daylight instead of candlelight.
+As long ago as 1784, Ben Franklin gave us to understand that time is money in a letter to The Journal of Paris.
+In it, he calculated how much money Parisians could save if they got up early (like he mistakenly did one morning) and worked by daylight instead of candlelight.

 In a series of calculations, he determined that about 96 million livres tournois could be saved in six months.